10 Ways to Improve Your Personality

 quirky side in a situation - there always is one.
 Comic relief is a

 much welcome and needed diversion at times.
-When you can add fun
+When you can add fun and

-will naturally be attracted to you, not to mention grateful.
+naturally be attracted to you, not to mention grateful.

 - Be supportive of others.
 Being

 it, be the support

 for others when they need it.
-We all love a cheerleader in our
+We all love a cheerleader in our corner;

-Have Integrity and treat people with respect.
+- Have Integrity and treat people with respect.
+Being

-admiration, respect and gratitude of others.
+respect and gratitude of others.
 Nothing improves a person's

 personality more than integrity